Comic Book Girl 19: Career

 Comic Book Girl 19 had been working as a tattoo artist for five years when she and Tyson Wheeler began producing YouTube videos in 2012.
 She remained a full-time tattoo artist during the first year of the show, and quit to promote a 2013 Kickstarter crowdfunding campaign to finance the production of more episodes.
 The campaign raised over $57K when it ended in May 2013.

-The CBG19 videos are directed and edited by Tyson Wheeler, and the creative partnership is called "Team 19" or "Team 19 Productions".
+In 2014, the CBG19 videos were directed and edited by Tyson Wheeler, and the creative partnership was called "Team 19" or "Team 19 Productions".

-She was featured on Gizmodo for winning "Best in Show" for her RoboCop costume at Dragon Con.
+Late 2013, she was featured on Gizmodo for winning "Best in Show" for her RoboCop costume at Dragon Con.

-CBG19 has said her pseudonym is connected to the 19th card of the Major Arcana of the Tarot, which is The Sun.
-Interviewed by HelloGiggles in 2014, Massey said that her use of the number is related to Stephen King's The Dark Tower.
+In 2016, she was featured in AOL's "YouShouldKnow" series, highlighting her influence in the comic book industry and online media.

+In 2024, she launched a second Kickstarter crowdfunding campaign, this time to finance the production of a documentary about the 1988 film Akira, which raised over $53K.